Rathore dynasty

-The Rathore dynasty is an Indian dynasty belonging to the Rathore clan of Rajputs that has historically ruled over parts of Rajasthan, Gujarat and Madhya Pradesh and Jharkhand.
+The Rathore dynasty is an Indian dynasty belonging to the Rathore clan of Rajputs that has historically ruled over parts of Rajasthan, Gujarat, Madhya Pradesh and Jharkhand.
 (Note: Alternative spellings include Rathor.)
 The Rathores trace their ancestry from the Suryavamsha (Solar dynasty) and to the Rashtrakutas and later to the Gahadavalas of Kannauj, migrating to Marwar region of Rajasthan after the fall of Kannauj.

-Coverage

-This article discusses the "Kanaujiya" Rathores of Marwar and lineages, thereof; Norman Ziegler had noted of 12 other similar branches ("shakhas") of Rathores — Sur, Shir, Kapaliya, Kherada, Abhepura, Jevamt, Vagula, Karaha, Parakra, Ahrao, Jalkheda, and Camdel.
-Scholarship about those branches are scarce to non-existent.

 Origins

 Rashtrakuta origin

-A section of historians argue for a Rashtrakuta origin.
+A section of some historians argue for a Rashtrakuta origin.
 Branches of Rashtrakutas had migrated to Western Rajasthan as early as the late tenth century.
 Multiple inscriptions of Rathauras have been located in and around Marwar dating from the tenth to thirteenth century, indicating that the Rathores may have emerged from one of the Rashtrakuta branches.

 Bardic origins

 Muhnot Nainsi, employed by the Rathores of Marwar, chronicled Nainsi ri Khyat, a bardic genealogical history of the Rajputs in western Rajasthan c.
 1660; one of the oldest extant historical records of the region, the Khyata collated information from existing oral literature, genealogies and administrative sources in a chronological fashion.
 (Note: Nainsi's was the Chief Revenue Officer of Jaswant Singh I, during the time of compilation and his' is the oldest Khyat of the region.
 Other written sources include the much formal "Marvar Ri Parganam Ri Vigat", compiled by Nainsi.
 Both does not record any entry later than 1666, his last year in service.)
 (Note: It may not be assumed that prior to Nainsi, the literary worlds of Thar were barren.
 A vast corpus of literature — vamsavalis, bat, and pidhavali — were maintained and transmitted across centuries, prim. in oral forms, by specialists from lowers castes.
 Even the relatively newer forms of Khyat or Vigat were probably there for about a century before Nainsi.)
 Nainsi had noted of the Rathores to have originated from Kannauj before migrating to Marwar.

 British indologist V. A. Smith theorized that the Rathores and Bundelas are an offshoot of the Gahadavala dynasty.
 Roma Niyogi considers this claim to be of a later origin.